fleaz/go-gitlab-irc/README.md

 ```

 go-gitlab-irc only supports connecting to IRC via SSL so far.
 Make sure you provide the proper `-cafile` option for your network.

-# Webhook Set-Up

-By default, the bot will listen on localhost at port 8084.
-Use the following URL
-to add it to your webhooks in gitlab: `http://127.0.0.1:8084/notify`